Radon and Real Estate

 The obvious ramification is agents may be even more liable for persuading the buyer from performing a radon test because, “we don't have any radon in this neighborhood,” or “this house doesn't have a basement” or whatever excuse they can provide to avoid a perceived hurdle to closing the deal.
 HUD is requiring their Form to be signed and dated prior to the contract being signed and clearly recommends that all houses be tested for radon."

-Radon Guide for Tenants
+Guide for Tenants

-Radon in Rental Housing
+in Rental Housing

 Environmental Law Institute

-Initiatives targeted at reducing exposure to high radon levels in rental housing
+Initiatives targeted at reducing exposure to high radon levels

 Community Development Block Grant (CDBG) program - funds rehabilitation and repair of affordable housing.
 For more information, call the U.S. Department of Housing and Urban Development (HUD) at (202) 708-3587.